MLopezJ/asset-tracker-cloud-coiote-azure-converter-js/README.md

 ## Transformation steps

-To accomplish the expected result, the program execute 4 different changes on the data:
+To achieve the expected result, the program executes 4 different processes on the data and its structure:

 1. Group
 2. Remove Coiote format